lifs-tools/lipidxplorer/docs/comms.md

 ### 7th June 2023
 * Jacobo, HongKee
 * @moon: make a main GUI panel with lx2, lx1, tools tabs
-* @jacobo: dump2out.py in tools with test routines and test dataset
+* @mirandaa: dump2out.py in tools with test routines and test dataset

-### 21st Jun 2023
+### 21st June 2023
 * Jacobo, HongKee
 * @moon: add todo points for Jacobo can easily find the entries to add appropriate modules for source and test codes
-* @jacobo: implement method calling flow in `src/lx/lpdxGUI.py` according to the user specified version and fix failures in tests
+* @mirandaa: implement method calling flow in `src/lx/lpdxGUI.py` according to the user specified version and fix failures in tests

+### 5th July 2023
+* Jacobo, HongKee
+* The test framework is setup
+* CI/CD is configured for automatic release generation
+* @mirandaa: create json format intermediate files in order to be validated
+* @moon: as soon as json files are provided, develop the web interface for validation